Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • coffee, cappuccino, coffee latte;

-Together with food, a person with sphenoiditis must receive the proper amount of energy and nutrients in order for the body to fight the manifestations of the disease.
+Along with food, a person suffering from sphenoiditis must receive the proper amount of energy and nutrients in order for the body to fight the manifestations of the disease.

 • minerals;